starikovm/phpunit-documentation-new/source/textui.rst

 ``--coverage-clover``

     Generates a logfile in XML format with the code coverage information for the tests run.
-See :numref:`logging` for more details.
+See :ref:`logging` for more details.

     Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.